brentspector/urcollectionmanager/README.rst

        all relevant information available from the purchase history page.

+Missions Use:
+    #) Import `api` from `urcollectionmanager`
+    #) Create a request.Session and pass it, along with
+       your credentials to `session_connect_to_ur`
+    #) Pass that same session (now authenticated) to
+       `get_missions_list` along with the mission category
+       to find.
+An empty string returns everything.
+    #) Pass the result to `convert_missions`

+        Optionally: Pass result to your own HTML parser.

+    #) You now have a list of Mission objects that contain
+       all relevent information available from the missions page.

 Database Use:
     #) Run `connect_and_initialize_database` if you have a
        particular database location you want to connect to.